 At Vision Therapy Calgary , we know all too well the challenges that accompany repeated head impacts.
 To schedule a functional vision evaluation and determine if there is a problem with your visual system, call Vision Therapy Calgary today.

-Vision Therapy Calgary offers neuro-optometric rehabilitation therapy to patients from Bridgeland, Macleod Trail, Panorama Hills and S. Trail Crossing, Alberta and surrounding communities.
+Vision Therapy Calgary offers neuro-optometric rehabilitation therapy to patients from Bridgeland, Panorama Hills, S. Trail Crossing and , Alberta and surrounding communities.

 Q: What is a concussion?

 - A: A concussion is a type of brain injury in which a blow to the head causes a momentary loss of brain function.
 When a person's brain is violently moved back and forth or twisted inside the skull due to a direct or indirect force, an injury occurs.
 A concussion causes disruption in brain function and should be treated as a serious injury.
 Following a concussion, proper healing and recovery time are critical in preventing additional injury.